Kay Swinburne, Baroness Swinburne: House of Lords

-Political Achievements
+Political achievements

 As coordinator for the ECR group and UK spokesman on Economic and Monetary Affairs, she has successfully negotiated a number of dossiers concerning the UK's key priority on Europe of Financial Services as well as being part of the global reform agenda since the start of the financial crisis.
 These include EMIR and MiFID which focus on fulfilling the UK's G20 commitment to reform of the derivatives markets.
 She was also the committee's Rapporteur on a dossier concerning post trade settlement process; this was the first time in 12 years that a UK Conservative has been nominated by the committee to take a leading role on a financial services file.

-During the political negotiations within the Parliament concerning the newly proposed Banking Union, she was the only non-Euro zone member of the committee present and successfully gained all political groups support for a requirement for all of the detailed rules involved in financial services to have a double majority of both Euro zone and non-Euro zone members in favour before it could pass into law.
-A key achievement in protecting the UK's place within the single market, and the way in which decisions will be taken going forwards as parts of the EU become more integrated than others.
+During the political negotiations within the Parliament concerning the newly proposed Banking Union, she gained all political groups' support for a requirement for all of the detailed rules involved in financial services to have a double majority for both Euro zone and non-Euro zone members to be in favour before it could pass into law.It helped to protect the UK's place within the single market, and changed the way in which decisions would be made as parts of the EU become more integrated than others.

 A key political achievement was also successfully securing a legislative requirement for a Legal Entity Identifier for Financial Transactions which is now being processed in a facility in North Wales, thereby linking her work on financial services back to her constituency.

 She has also prioritised working with the other 4 Welsh MEPs where possible, in particular concerning the use of electronic identification tags for sheep, where the Commission for the first time received a letter from all of the MEPs of one region collectively.
 As a result of this and a more concerted campaign by others, she has secured a more proportionate approach that recognises the difficulties that Welsh farmers may have otherwise experienced.

-Since the Brexit referendum, Kay Swinburne has been appointed Vice Chairman of the Economic and Monetary Affairs committee in the European Parliament.
+After the Brexit referendum, Kay Swinburne was appointed Vice Chairman of the Economic and Monetary Affairs committee in the European Parliament.